perl4science/perl4science.github.com/source/howto/index.markdown

 The Jekyll-formatted source documents are inside the `source` folder.
 The configuration is in the `_config.yml` and `Rakefile` files.
 Some of the style files are in the `sass` folder.

+##For small changes ...

+Running Octopress makes administering the site easy, but its rather heavy if you only want to make a few line changes.
+If this is all you want to do, then

+1. Fork the repo
+2. Be sure you are on the branch `source`
+3. Edit the files in the folder `source`
+4. Commit to your fork
+5. Submit a pull request for consideration

+If you want to create new pages or blog posts, or if you want to be able to deploy the site, you will need to read on!

 ##Setting up your system

 Be sure that your system is setup as detailed on the [Octopress setup site](http://octopress.org/docs/setup/).
 Currently Octopress uses Ruby 1.9.2.
 Here is a quick setup using [rvm](https://rvm.io/) (which is like [PerlBrew](http://perlbrew.pl/) for Ruby).